gaboesquivel/gaboesquivel/content/projects/jockey-hollow-bar-and-kitchen.md

 # Jockey Hollow Bar and Kitchen

-A responsive website presenting Jockey Hollow's multi-concept restaurant and dining spaces.
+A responsive site for Jockey Hollow Bar and Kitchen, a historic mansion with four dining concepts.